Ex-soccer boss Napout denied compassionate prison release

 He was sentenced by Chen to nine years in prison the following Aug.
 29 and is at the low security Federal Correctional Institution, Miami.
 His attempt to overturn the verdict was argued on Nov.
 7 at the 2nd Circuit U.S. Court of Appeals and is pending before Judges Robert D. Sack, Peter W. Hall and Joseph F. Bianco.

 Napout filed a request for compassionate release with the Bureau of Prisons on March 30, and the bureau has 30 days to make a decision.
 His lawyers cited correlation between greater risk for more severe COVID-19 symptoms in older people.
-The government said no prisoner at the Miami facility had gotten ill, but Chen cited his being in the lower end of the 60-69 group.
+The government said no prisoner at the Miami facility had gotten ill, and Chen cited his being in the lower end of the 60-69 group.

 “I don’t find his risk factors so significant in terms of the consequences of the disease if he gets it to warrant that,” she said.